 Physicians and physical therapists would likely use a differential diagnosis for frozen shoulder, which is a way to compare two or more conditions that may be mistaken for one another.
 For example, frozen shoulders share some symptoms as shoulder tendonitis, shoulder impingement, and other types of shoulder pain.

-They would first review your medical history and—hopefully—allow you to share your experience with your shoulder.
+They would first review your medical history and may allow you to share your experience with your frozen shoulder.
 They would also do two types of shoulder range of motion tests: passive and active.
-As mentioned earlier, if you have pain during a passive range of motion test, where the clinician moves your arm for you, then it is likely a sign of a frozen shoulder.
+If you have pain during a passive range of motion test, where the clinician moves your arm for you, then it’s likely a sign of a frozen shoulder.

-Clinicians may also use imagings like an X-ray and ultrasound to see your shoulder joint for any signs of injury or disease and to make sure that you do not have other factors that can contribute to your shoulder pain.
+Clinicians may also use imaging, such as an X-ray and ultrasound, to see your shoulder for any signs of injury or disease and to make sure that you do not have other factors that may contribute to your shoulder pain.

-Treatments for frozen shoulders should be individualized since everyone has a different medical history and narrative behind their pain.
-Evaluating the effectiveness and efficacy of certain treatments can help you decide the best course of action.
+Treatment should aim for decreasing pain and improving range of motion.
+It should also be individualized since everyone has a different medical history and narrative behind their pain.

 Injections

-Corticosteroid injections are a common treatment for the early stage of frozen shoulder that provide short-term relief.
-While there are numerous trials and systematic reviews that examined this topic, the evidence indicates that the outcomes are mostly short term like oral medications.
+Corticosteroid injections are a common treatment for the early stage of frozen shoulder that provide short-term pain relief.
+While there are numerous trials and systematic reviews that examined this topic, the evidence indicates that pain relief is mostly short term like oral medications.

-One trial of 122 patients with a frozen shoulder were randomly picked to be in the following groups: injection to the shoulder joint capsule, combined joint capsule and interval injections, and sham injection.
-There was no difference in pain relief in the treatment groups.
+In a study of 122 frozen shoulder patients who received an injection to the shoulder joint capsule, combined joint capsule and interval injections, or sham injection, the researchers found no difference in pain relief in the treatment groups.
 Pain reduction was significant at six weeks, and the relief lasted up to 12 weeks but not at 26 weeks.

 Painkillers